anquanscan/sec-tools/README.md

 [OnionBrowser](https://github.com/OnionBrowser/OnionBrowser): An open-source, privacy-enhancing web browser for iOS, utilizing the Tor anonymity network
 [PhpStudyDoor](https://github.com/k8gege/PhpStudyDoor): PhpStudy 2016 & 2018 BackDoor Exploit
 [Awesome-Exploit](https://github.com/Threekiii/Awesome-Exploit): 一个漏洞利用工具仓库
 [CryptoSystems](https://github.com/maxWN/CryptoSystems): A Python client and server that utilize Caesar Cipher encryption.
+[Babou.AspNetCore.SecurityExtensions](https://github.com/ajtatum/Babou.AspNetCore.SecurityExtensions): Babou is concerned about security, so I created a .NET Standard 2.0 Security Extensions package for him.
+Babou is from the TV show Archer and is not affiliated with this package.